Kurmi stir for ST tag affects railway services in three eastern states | Business

 Owing to the agitation, the SER has diverted 13288 Rajendranagar-Durg Express, 18011 Howrah-Chakradharpur Express, 12262 Howrah-Mumbai CSMT Duronto Express, 12130 Howrah-Pune Azad Hind Express, 22905 Porbandar-Shalimar Express, 12801 Puri-New Delhi Express, 12809 Mumbai CSMT – Howrah Mail.

-Agitators also blocked a national highway in Purulia, a state government official said.
+Agitators also blocked a national highway in West Bengal's Purulia, a state government official said.

 Agitators blocked railway tracks at Bhanjpur station in Baripada town, Anlajodi station in Rairangpur and Betnoti.